keith-ratcliffe/cloud-basher/_docs-latest/getting-started/overview.md

 DataWave provides flexible and extensible data security features predicated on Accumulo's [security][cell_level_sec] model.
-As a result, organizations can apply either coarse- or fine-grained access controls to their data, and they can easily integrate DataWave query clients into their existing security infrastructure.
+As a result, organizations can apply either coarse- or fine-grained access controls to their data, and they can easily integrate DataWave query clients into existing security infrastructure.

 ## Software Architecture